For Vertiv Holdings Co [VRT], Analyst sees a rise to $25. What next?

+Customer demand remains robust with net sales growth of 25% and organic net sales growth of 20% from last year’s second quarter, with double-digit sales growth in all regions.

+The stocks have a year to date performance of 47.88 percent and weekly performance of -0.18 percent.
+The stock has been moved at 40.22 percent over the last six months.
+The stock has performed 1.96 percent around the most recent 30 days and changed 20.10 percent over the most recent 3-months.

-Compared to the average trading volume of 2.52M shares, VRT reached a trading volume of 1822661 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.39M shares, VRT reached to a volume of 2784679 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VRT shares is $28.88 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VRT stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.